igncp/blueprints/templates/project-understanding.md

 - Examples: Can be comments about existing examples or new examples (they need to be run and verified)
     - Use the Tests document when possible which are a better type of example (when tests passing) than documentation examples
+- Essays:
+    - Articles that summarize the understanding about one topic.
+Can be revisited / updated in future.
+    - Ideally with creation date and edited date

 Ideas